eecs394-f16/teamedup/README.md

 ### Features Mocked
 - Because there is no login page, all requests are authenticated as the parent with the id = `1`.
 - The default routing of the app is to team_id = `1`.
 This should be generalized to take the first team that a user is authenticated to which may not always be `1`.

+## Features to be Implemented
+- Extending beyond the message board functionality to enable direct messaging between users
+- Virtual scoreboard that updates the score in real-time for users that are not at the game
+- Allow parents to edit their children's profiles (upload photo, add address, etc)
+- Update interface to allow for multiple coaches per team
+- Enable push notifications for messaging, schedule updates, etc.
+- Create an onboarding platform for coaches to create teams, enter roster information, and send out one-time-use invitation links
+- Create an onboarding flow for a first-time user where they create their own personal master profile

 ## Contributors
 Sonia Nigam, Daniel Nussbaum, Rudolf Newman